THE DREAMER PROJECT

 Agency & Practice

-• Others as Mirror — If “the uninterested” trigger me, then they mirror my remaining dualism.
+Others as Mirror — If certain people reliably trigger me, they may reveal where my own assumptions are still rigid.

 IMPLICATIONS & DIALOGUE